 1. Walky Dog Plus Dog Bike Leash – Best Overall

 The Walky Dog Plus works great for riding your bike with your dog because it allows you to have hands-free freedom.
-It attaches directly to the seat mount, so your dog is secure.
+It attaches directly to the seat mount, so your dog is secure, and makes it the best dog bike attachment for running and walks on our list.
 It is built from sturdy, military-grade materials with a built-in shock-absorbing system.
 You can lock and release your dog easily too: It just snaps on and off.
 Your dog also has some leeway, so they’re not held taut.

 The downside of this design is that your dog doesn’t have a ton of room to move about from the bike.
 It’d be nice if it extended up to 12 inches or so, but it only extends about 5 inches.